Skyway-y-su-Lacayo/Project-Algo/Multiplayer Game/Game/README.txt

 - Entity interpolation -> Lucas García
 - Animation system, modifying the original DirectX renderer (only used for player lifes, but it is there) -> Lucas García
 - Gameplay -> Lucas García
+- Pings -> Lucas García
+- Replication -> Lucas García and Lorién Portella

 CONSTRAINTS
 - The game won't start until all the players are connected.